radical-cybertools/radical.owms/docs/source/tutorial/part2.rst

 The architecture of TROY <link> is very modular and consists of many components that can be configured and used independently.
-Here we create a Planner, Overlay Manager and Workload Manager using the configuration that we had associated to the session.
+Here we create a Planner, Overlay Manager and Workload Manager using the configuration that we had associated with the session.

 .. code-block:: python